 Until some years ago there was a pre-qualification weekend a couple of weeks prior to the race.
 All teams willing to participate had to show up at Le Mans, drive their qualification laps and with a few exceptions, e.g. the winner of the previous year, only the fastest cars were qualified for the race.
 This has been changed to a system of "pre-selected" and "A.C.O.-selected" entries and the pre-qualification weekend became a compulsory test weekend for all participants.

-Due to the world economic crisis the test weekends 2009 and 2010 were cancelled, but this year saw the return of the test day on Sunday, 24th April 2011.
-Unlike in previous years, when the test day was compulsory for all participants, this year only new teams/cars/drivers had to show up and pay a juicy participation fee of 8.000 Euros.
+Due to the world economic crisis the test weekends 2009 and 2010 were cancelled, but 2011 saw the return of the test day.
+All "rookie" drivers must complete their 10 laps by the end of the test day to qualify for the race.

-So, how does it work nowadays?
-Up to 33 out of the 56 entries are pre-selected: If these teams apply for an entry, they will be accepted.
-The list of the 33 pre-selected entries is compiled based on the results of the previous year:
+Besides the WEC full season entries there are more teams which will have automatic entries: If these teams apply for an entry, they will be accepted.
+The list of these additional pre-selected entries is compiled based on the results of the previous year: